Matt-dc/React-Journalling-App/README.md

 Several components also implement Hooks.

-Sessions are handled with Express sessions and email authentication with JWT.
+Sessions are handled with Express sessions and email authentication is controlled using a JSON Web Token.

 &nbsp;
 ## Third Party